 Management uses estimates and assumptions in preparing these financial statements in accordance with generally accepted accounting principles.
 Those estimates and assumptions affect the reported amount of assets and liabilities, the disclosure of contingent assets and liabilities, and the reported revenue and expenses.
 Actual results could vary from the estimates that were used.

 Cash and cash equivalents

 The Organization considers all highly liquid investments purchased with an original maturity of three months or less to be cash and cash equivalents.
-Cash equivalents include savings, money market accounts, and certificates of deposits.

 Accounts receivable